ez80/84-CE-Documentation/registers.rst

 Addresses
 ______________

 To fully understand what indirection is, we have to know what an address is.
-An address is something that you use to know where another thing is located.
-Each byte is +1 address number, so since your computer starts counting with 0, byte 193 is actually address $192.
+An address is a number that corresponds to a specific byte in RAM.
+Add one to the address and you go forward a byte; subtract one and you go backward a byte.

 You can use addresses in place of registers with the LD instruction

 .. code-block:: asm

-  ld hl,($133212)
+  ld hl,(133212)

 This will put whatever is inside address 133212, or byte 133213, and the 2 bytes after that, inside the hl register pair.